-JAVA CARD [9] is a technology designed to enable and incorporate JAVA in smart card programming.
+JAVA CARD [8] is a technology designed to incorporate JAVA in smart card programming.
 The main ingredient of this technology is the JAVA CARD language specification, which is a stripped down version of JAVA.
 In recent years JAVA CARD technology gained interest in the formal verification community.
-There are two main reasons for this: (1) JAVA CARD applications are safety and security critical, and thus a perfect target for formal verification, (2) due to the relative language simplicity JAVA CARD is also a feasible target for formal verification.
+The two main reasons for this are: (1) JAVA CARD applications are safety and security critical, and thus a perfect target for formal verification, (2) due to the relative language simplicity JAVA CARD is also a feasible target for formal verification.

-In this paper we show how common JAVA CARD security properties can be formalised in the Dynamic Logic used in the KeY system and proved with the KeY interactive theorem prover.
-The properties in question are a rather large subset of properties that are of interest to the smart card industry [20].
-We demonstrate the formalisation and verification of the properties on two real-life JAVA CARD applets.
-After giving the detailed description of the properties we formalised and proved, we report on the experience we gained during the course of this work and analyse the main difficulties we encountered.
-In an earlier paper [14] we reported on the verification of transactions related safety properties based on a somewhat simplified example of a JAVA CARD purse applet.
+In this paper we show how common Java Card security properties can be formalised in the Dynamic Logic used in the KeY system and proved with the KeY interactive theorem prover (the background of the KeY project is given in Sect.
+2).
+The properties in question are a rather large subset of properties that are of interest to the smart card industry [18].
+We demonstrate the formalisation and verification of the properties on two real-life Java Card applets (the case studies are described in Sect.
+3).
+After giving the detailed description of the properties we formalised and proved (Sect.
+4), we report on the experience we gained during the course of this work and analyse the main difficulties we encountered.
+In an earlier paper [12] we reported on the verification of transactions related safety properties based on a somewhat simplified example of a

+JAVA CARD purse applet.
 We proposed the approach of design for verification, where we argue that certain precautions have to be taken into account during the design and coding phase to make verification feasible.
-In this work however, we concentrate on source code verification of already existing JAVA CARD applications without any simplifications whatsoever, and we discuss wider range of security properties than before.
+In this work however, we concentrate on source code verification of already existing Java Card applications without any simplifications whatsoever, and we discuss wider range of security properties than before.
 In particular, one of the assumptions we made, is that we should be able to specify properties and perform verification without modifying the source code of the verified program.
-Thus, this work presents the current state of the art of automated formal verification techniques offered by the KeY system for industrial size JAVA CARD applications with respect to meaningful, industry related security properties.
-The main conclusion is that full source code verification of JAVA CARD applications is absolutely possible and in most part can indeed be achieved automatically, however, such verification requires deep understanding of the specification issues, including full understanding of the application being verified and the specificities of the JAVA CARD environment.
+Thus, this work presents the current state of the art of automated formal verification techniques offered by the KeY system for industrial size Java Card applications with respect to meaningful, industry related security properties.
+This is discussed in Sect.
+5. The main conclusion is that full source code verification of JAVA CARD applications is absolutely possible and in most part can indeed be achieved automatically, however, such verification requires deep understanding of the specification issues, including full understanding of the application being verified and the specificities of the Java Card environment.
 Therefore, we consider the KeY system, assuming the approach we present in this work, mostly suitable for experienced users.

-The properties that we consider here, originate from the area of static analysis [20], however, to the best of our knowledge, no static analysis technique for thorough treatment of those properties has been developed.
+The properties that we consider here, originate from the area of static analysis [18], however, to the best of our knowledge, no static analysis technique for thorough treatment of those properties has been developed.
 We managed to formalise and verify almost all of the properties using the KeY interactive theorem prover.
 For the remaining properties we give concrete suggestions on how to treat them with the KeY system.
 We give arguments why we think that interactive theorem proving is a reasonable, and in fact in some ways better, alternative to static analysis.
+This discussion is included in the second part of Sect.
+5.